" "

 Available with Toyota’s Safety Sense – which includes features such as Pre-Collision Safety, Lane Departure Alert, Active Cruise Control, Rear Cross Traffic Alert and Blind Spot Monitors – RAV4 models primarily come equipped with a 2.0L hybrid engine, while the Edge packs a 2.5L petrol engine under the hood, suitable if you’re looking to put your foot down.

-One of Mitsubishi’s more popular models, the Outlander sold under 2,200 units in October.
+One of Mitsubishi’s more popular models, the Outlander sold over 2,000 units in January.
 Unveiling its fourth generation, the Outlander is available in either a 5-seater or 7-seater model, making it handy for motorists, regardless of how many you’re taking on a road trip.

 Including Mitsubishi Motors Intuitive Technology – known as MiTEC – the Outlander includes safety features such as Blind Spot Warning and Lane Change Assist, along with Hill Start Assist and Adaptive Cruise Control for an easier trip, regardless of where you’re going.
 The Outlander is also available in either 2WD or AWD, with an ES, LS, Aspire, Exceed and Exceed Tourer models on offer.